SebghatYusuf/everything-plus/SECURITY.md

 ### Known Security Considerations

 #### File System Access
-- Everything Clone requires read access to indexed directories
+- Everything Plus requires read access to indexed directories
 - Users should carefully consider which directories to index
 - Sensitive directories can be excluded via settings